jffelix/EDM-Crash-Course/README.md

 ## How to run the application

+- Fork this repo and git clone the repo into your personal computer
+- Open VS Code with your git cloned file.
-- Open two split Terminals in VS Code.
+- Open two split Terminals inside your VS Code.
 - Run "npm start" and "npm run build" in seperate Terminals
 - Open a Google Chrome browser and use localhost:4001